mmistakes/so-simple-theme/users/issues/index.md

 For R users, much of this information is reported within R by
 <tt>sessionInfo()</tt>.

 # Request Features

 We're happy to field feature requests from users.
-Feature requests can be for new functions to support, new samplers, support for platforms, etc.  Please provide as much information as possible, including links to papers or formulas.
+Feature requests might include, but are not limited to, the incorporation of new functions or new samplers, or support for platforms.
+Please provide as much information as possible, including links to papers or formulas.

-Feature requests should be made either on the users group or using the issue tracker for the appropriate interface.
+Feature requests should be made either on the Stan Forums or using the issue tracker for the appropriate interface.

 # Submit Bug Fixes or Enhancements

 We are grateful to accept bug fixes or enhancements to the documentation or code or example models.